Festival Groups

 The Rusty Tubs

-The Rusty Tubs are a mongrel band of 10 (or so) , A Cappella, sea shanty singing Jack Tars.
-We sing traditional sea shanties, songs of the sea, military songs, drinking songs and folk songs.
-All on traditional themes: being at sea, drinking, working and getting mistreated, fighting, tragedy, poverty and general skullduggery.
-We’re loud, rough and ready, with a punk attitude, but a certain style.
+The Rusty Tubs are a mongrel band of 10, A Cappella, sea shanty singing Jack Tars.
+As one of the country’s rowdiest shanty sides, they sing traditional sea shanties, songs of the sea, military songs, protest songs, folk songs, working songs & drinking songs.
+They are all based on traditional themes: being at sea, drinking, shagging, not shagging, working, getting mistreated, fighting, tragedy, poverty & general skullduggery.
+The Rusty Tubs are loud, rough & ready, with a punk attitude, but a certain style.
 Drunken revelry is a certainty!

 The Sea Gals

-Treizhadenn is a Breton group (Crossing in English) coming from Paris area.
+Treizhadenn is a Breton group (Crossing in English) coming from the Paris area.

-We have recorded 4 CDs.
-For more details you can visit our website, where you will find videos and CD extracts.
+Teizhadenn have recorded four CDs.
+For more details you can visit their website, where you will find videos and CD extracts.

 Wellington Wailers